 • exceptional observational and birding skills well beyond the ‘novice’ level;

 • shown substantive engagement in the activities of the birding community through their accomplishments, participation, and contributions;

 • been nominated and sponsored by a BCFO member, and approved by the Board of Directors.

-2020 is the seventh year of the BCFO Awards Program as we continue to find many young, keen, committed birders from around BC.
+2022 is the eighth year of the BCFO Awards Program as we continue to find many young, keen, committed birders from around BC.
 Each recipient receives a free membership to BCFO until age 18, a memorial plaque, and a stylish BCFO ball cap.

-Congratulations to Nicholas Croft and Gaelen Schnare the 2020 BCFO Young Birder Award recipients.
-They join the ranks of a very talented and growing group of British Columbia young birders.
+Congratulations go to James Park who joins the ranks of a very talented and growing group of British Columbia young birders.